MelisaAta/AI_Project/README.md

-# AI_Project - Breast Cancer Segmentation – Semi Supervised AI System
+# AI_Project: Breast Cancer Segmentation – Semi Supervised AI System

 This project focuses on the development of a semi-supervised artificial intelligence system for automatic tumor region generation in breast MRI images.
 The project is based on a medical imaging